Quantifying and Mitigating Self-Preference Bias of LLM Judges: Introduction

 \section{Introduction}

-Recently, LLM-as-a-Judge has emerged as a dominant paradigm for replacing costly human evaluation, playing a critical role in model alignment and leaderboard construction \citep{zheng2023judging,liu2023geval}.
-This paradigm has found widespread adoption across diverse expert system applications, including automated content quality assessment in information retrieval systems, reward modeling for reinforcement learning from human feedback (RLHF), and the construction of evaluation benchmarks for comparing competing LLM architectures.
-Platforms such as Chatbot Arena and LMSYS rely extensively on automated model-based evaluation to rank and compare LLM performance at scale, making the reliability of such evaluation mechanisms a matter of critical practical importance.
+Recently, LLM-as-a-Judge has emerged as a dominant paradigm for replacing costly human evaluation\citep{gu2026survey,chen2025contentmoderationreview,li2026finegrained,liu2023geval}, playing a critical role in model alignment\citep{ouyang2022training} and leaderboard construction \citep{zheng2023judging}.
+This paradigm has found widespread adoption across diverse AI-based information systems, including automated content quality assessment in information retrieval systems\citep{ye2025unide,huang2025papereval,thelwall2025medicalresearch}, reward modeling for reinforcement learning from human feedback (RLHF)\citep{ouyang2022training}, and the construction of evaluation benchmarks for comparing competing LLM architectures\citep{li2026finegrained}.
+Platforms such as Chatbot Arena and LMSYS\citep{zheng2023judging} rely extensively on automated model-based evaluation to rank and compare LLM performance at scale, making the reliability of such evaluation mechanisms a matter of critical practical importance\citep{virvou2024virtsi,qiu2026suppression}.